Rahullll101/House_prediction/README.md

 ```
 ## 🌐 Deploying to Render
 ```
 1. Push your code to a GitHub repository.
-2. On Render create a New Web Service.
+2. On Render, create a **New Web Service**.
-3. Connect your GitHub repo.
+3. Connect your GitHub repository.
-4. In Build Command: pip install -r requirements.txt
+4. In **Build Command**: `pip install -r requirements.txt`
-5. In Start Command: gunicorn server:app
+5. In **Start Command**: `gunicorn server:app`
-6. Add environment variable: OPENAI_API_KEY=your_key
+6. Add environment variable: `OPENAI_API_KEY=your_key`
-7 .
-Deploy and grab your live URL 🚀
+7. Deploy and grab your **live URL** 🚀

+Note for free services:
+- Render free web services spin down after **15 minutes of inactivity** to save resources.
+- When you visit the URL after inactivity, it can take up to **1 minute** for the service to wake up.
+- For production or always-on availability, consider upgrading to a paid plan.

 ```

 ## 🧪 API Endpoints